AutoGradingDeputy/YAD/yad-doc/docs/commentController.md

 `commentCtrl c source.cpp "class class-name"`

-By default, it only comments out the class with its member functions.
-Adding the option '-all' comments out the all its dependent classes:
+By default, it only comments the class with its member functions' implementation.
+Adding the option '-all' gives more options:

+- Comments the class with all its dependent classes (inherited classes and friend classes).
+`commentCtrl c source.cpp "class  class-name" -all t`

+- Comments the class definition only.
-`commentCtrl c source.cpp "class class-name" -all True`
+`commentCtrl c source.cpp "class  class-name" -all c`

 ## Output options
 <strong> -o </strong> followed by the path of the file you want the output to be saved in (The default is printing the output on the terminal).